 - 1. Make certain the generator is on a flat, level surface. - Disconnect all electrical loads from the generator.
 Never start or stop the generator with electrical devices plugged in or turned on. - 3.
+Fully open the valve on the LPG cylinder.

-Turn the fuel select dial to the "PROPANE RUN" position.
+4. Turn the fuel select dial to the "PROPANE RUN" position.

-4. Move the choke lever to the "CHOKE" position.
+5. Move the choke lever to the "CHOKE" position.